anthonyrisinger/cga/8/cga+07.md

      - Identify regimes where each approach excels
      - Provide implementation recommendations based on results

+4. **Probabilistic Extension Prototype**: Design a proof-of-concept for uncertain geometric objects:
+   - Input: Geometric objects with associated uncertainty
+   - Output: Probabilistic intersection results
+   - Requirements:
+     - Represent uncertain points as Gaussian distributions
+     - Extend meet operation to handle probability distributions
+     - Compare with traditional Monte Carlo approaches
+     - Document the mathematical framework developed
+     - Identify computational bottlenecks for future research

 ---

 *The algebra of incidence provides powerful tools for geometric computation.
 Like any engineering choice, success comes from understanding when these tools offer the best solution for your specific needs.
-Next, we apply these principles to the unified treatment of computer graphics and vision.*
+Next, we apply these principles to the unified treatment of computer graphics and vision, where the boundaries between synthesis and analysis dissolve under geometric algebra's unifying lens.*